Managing the Art of Reading Dog Body Language

 Observe the Whole Picture:

-Observation is a very important part of understanding the body language of your furry friend.
+Observation is a very important part of understanding the dog body language.
 When you check out your dog’s body language, don’t rely on a single cue.
 Look at the combination of facial expressions, tail position, ear stance, and overall posture to accurately interpret your dog’s emotions.

 Consider the Context: